 Nonprofit organizations come with their own set of challenges.
 It's no different when it comes to hiring a web development firm.
 Recommendations below aim to make the process more streamlined and less painful.
-The first steps of the process is to do your own homework and get a clear sense of what you want and needs to get done.
+The first step of the process is to do your own homework and get a clear sense of what you want and need to get done.

 1. Determine your goals

 We are no longer living in the days where a phrase "new website" accurately describes anyone's web needs.
 Just like to building a new house, building a website often calls for different professionals.
 If you set clear goals you will always see the light at the end of the web development tunnel.
 Here are a few questions to get you thinking about your organization's goals.

 - Do your constituents find your site easy to navigate?

 - Do you have a clear marketing strategy for your site?